 Click here to apply for Working Dog Group Membership

 If you are renewing your Working Group Membership online for the first time you can follow this How To guide showing you what you need to complete.

 Paper membership forms can be downloaded here and sent to the membership secretary

 Brief Guidance for Invitation of SV Judge (Non GSDL WDG)

-If a club wish to invite an SV judge to officiate a trial then Carole Lister (Secretary of the parent GSDL) should be contacted to request that she contact the judge with an invitation or alternatively the club may contact the judge themselves to invite them to judge and agree a date.
+If a club wish to invite an SV judge to officiate a trial then firstly you should contact Becky Lyons, Event Co-ordinator to confirm that your event is approved.
+Secondly, contact Carole Lister (Secretary of the GSDL) to request that she contact the judge with an invitation or alternatively the club may contact the judge themselves to invite them to judge and agree a date.

 Once agreed the SV must authorise the release of the judge for which a fee is payable.
 As from 1 January 2014 the fees for the authority are an application at least 8 weeks before the event 150 Euros, an application made with a period of 8 to 4 weeks before the event 300 Euros.

 A request for the release must be made to Carole Lister who can be contacted on Tel 01630 638540 or by email firstname.lastname@example.org.
 The host club will be informed of when the release is granted and also advised of the fee in sterling which will have to be paid to Carole Lister as reimbursement.

 Tel: 01732 300328